ItzyBitzySpider/itzme/README.md

 ### Storage of Identities

 The blockchain replaces the MyInfo resource server, enabling decentralised storage of information.
 Unlike more popular blockchains like Bitcoin and Ethereum, each block only contains a single transaction.
-Since all writers to the blockchain are trusted, there is no need for a POW or POS function to hinder write access.
+Since all writers to the blockchain are trusted, there is no need for a PoW or PoS function to hinder write access.
 Since the data being stored is sensitive, the data stored on the blockchain is first encrypted.
 This means that to retreive an identity stored on the chain, one would need 2 pieces of information, the decryption key, and the block location.

 ### Authentication Flow